-Natural fibre produce: Animal or plant produce grown for the use in the textile industry. e.g. wool, cotton, bamboo, cane wicker.
+Natural fiber produce: Animal or plant produce grown for the use in the textile industry. e.g. wool, cotton, bamboo, cane wicker.

 Pasture-raised: To raise animals outside in their natural environment (but with access to shelter) where they are able to forage and behave according to their natural instincts.

-Produce: Any raw or whole food, drink, medicinal plant or natural fibre grown by farmers.
+Produce: Any raw or whole food, drink, medicinal plant or natural fiber grown by farmers.

 Re-seller: A person who acts as an agent between farmer and buyers in the produce supply chain.
 They often add value through distribution.

 Slow food: An international movement which values food that is prepared following local culinary traditions, using high quality, locally sourced ingredients.